Paul-Northampton-UK/Starship_Adventure_2/docs/Starship Adventure Game - Product Requirement Docucument.md

 Semi-linear progression with interconnected puzzles.

 Players explore the ship room by room.
 Some larger rooms (e.g., Bridge) are further divided into distinct Areas (e.g., Navigation Station, Helm) which function like sub-locations.
-Players can move between these Areas within a room, and interact with objects specific to an Area.
+Players can move between these Areas within a room.
+Objects can be specifically placed within these Areas (using `area_location` in their definitions) and are only visible/interactive when the player is in that Area.
 Room exits are accessible from both the main room level and any Area within that room.

 Multiple puzzle difficulty tiers: